-In-Home Mental Health Therapy Services in Atlanta, GA
+In-Home Mental Health Therapy Services in Atlanta, Georgia

 A youth’s struggle with mental health can be felt and seen in various areas of life.
 The weight of problems associated with mental illness often impacts a person’s relationships, environment, and overall quality of life.
 While some youth struggling with mental illness find success with traditional outpatient therapy, others benefit more from treatment that supports the numerous systems the youth encounters daily.

 At Hillside, we believe that children, adolescents and young adults with intensive social and emotional needs are best cared for within their home and community environment whenever possible.
-With the support of the entire family system, we work with clients throughout the Metro Atlanta & Savannah Communities to bring hope and healing.
+With the support of the entire family system, we work with clients throughout various Georgia communities to bring hope and healing.

 - Chatham County